Student Questions: Mosquito Repellent and Einstein's Gestation

 3. A rise in atmospheric carbon dioxide has beneficial consequences.

 So how is the average person to respond when presented with such a schizophrenic petition?
-Many climate scientists may well feel conflicted about any one or two of these three points.
+Some climate scientists may feel conflicted about any one or two of these three points.
 There's no doubt in my mind that the petition was consciously designed to be ambiguous, and to give as many people as possible some reason to agree with one of its points.
 The best example is showcased on the Petition Project's home page, which shows the petition signed by the late Manhattan Project nuclear physicist Dr. Edward Teller.
 Teller was profoundly concerned about global warming, and proposed sprinkling aluminum dust into the atmosphere as a much cheaper way to address the problem than the disastrous Kyoto Protocol.
 He was pretty much the opposite of a global warming denier.
 His being showcased on their home page proves, to me, that their Petition Project lacks integrity.

 Hi, my name is Erika.
 My question is: Kids at school worry every time someone sitting near them gets sick.
 Could they get sick, and what are the chances?